Apsara: Cambodia

-Apsaras represent an important motif in the stone bas-reliefs of the Angkorian temples in Cambodia (8th–13th centuries AD), however, not all female images are considered to be apsaras.
+Apsaras represent an important motif in the stone bas-reliefs of the Angkorian temples in Cambodia (8th–13th centuries AD).
+The shapely, celestial nymphs appeared from the foam that emerged out of the Churning of the Sea of Milk, from the Hindu creation myth.
+However, not all female images are considered to be apsaras.
 In harmony with the Indian association of dance with apsaras, Khmer female figures that are dancing or are poised to dance are considered apsaras; female figures, depicted individually or in groups, who are standing still and facing forward in the manner of temple guardians or custodians are called devatas.